Alan Harper and Carol Baird’s garden ♿️

 Just-published native plant book available here!

-Purchase a copy of the recently-published “Guide to the flora of the Sierra de San Pedro Mártir| una guía a la flora de la Sierra de San Pedro Mártir” $35 on the day of the Tour: cash, checks, or PayPal only.
+Purchase a copy of the recently-published “Guide to the flora of the Sierra de San Pedro Mártir | una guía a la flora de la Sierra de San Pedro Mártir” $35 on the day of the Tour: cash, checks, or PayPal only.

-Rest and enjoy your lunch
+Rest and enjoy your bring-your-own lunch

 Enjoy seating around the pool, with quiet music playing.